mhvwerts/randommw/README.md

 ## Compilation, development and testing

-The `randommw.c` library module and associated programs are developed exclusively using the `gcc` C compiler, on 64-bit x86-64 systems, both on Windows via [mingw-w64](https://www.mingw-w64.org/)/[w64devkit](https://github.com/skeeto/w64devkit) and on standard Linux.
+The `randommw.h` header-only library and associated programs are developed exclusively using the `gcc` C compiler, on 64-bit x86-64 systems, both on Windows via [mingw-w64](https://www.mingw-w64.org/)/[w64devkit](https://github.com/skeeto/w64devkit) and on standard Linux.
 The code relies on standard C (C99).
 Certain RNGs require `__uint128_t` arithmetic.

 There is a Makefile in the root directory, and a separate Makefile for the test programs in `./tests`.
 With a good `gcc` environment, it is sufficient to simply run `make` from the respective directories.

-The test programs in `./tests`, together with their makefile, provide clear examples how to integrate and use `randommw.c` in your own programs.
+The test programs in `./tests`, together with their makefile, provide clear examples how to integrate and use `randommw.h` in your own programs.

 ## Status

-We have validated the RNGs and are using them for normally distributed random numbers in numerical simulations of colloidal systems, The code is functional and is now contained in a monolithic module (`randommw.c`) that can be easily included in a scientific computing project in C. The random numbers have a good Gaussian distribution (tested up to 8 raw moments, see `tests/test_moments.c`).
+We have validated the RNGs and are using them for normally distributed random numbers in numerical simulations of colloidal systems, The code is functional and is now contained in a monolithic header-only library (`randommw.h`) that can be easily included in a scientific computing project in C. The random numbers have a good Gaussian distribution (tested up to 8 raw moments, see `tests/test_moments.c`).
 They are generated with high throughput, using MWC8222, Lehmer64, PCG64DXSM, Xoshiro256+ or MELG19937-64 as underlying uniform RNG.

 Generated normally distributed random numbers can be written to a binary file using `genzignor.c`.
 These numbers have been used successfully for Brownian simulations in [DDM Toolkit](https://github.com/mhvwerts/ddm-toolkit) ,[18] giving consistent results between the simulation and subsequent DDM analysis of the simulated image stack.